 At the same time, in order to sustainably maximize corporate value in a way that satisfies all stakeholders and taking into account our corporate concept of “mission and the results,” it can be seen as more efficient to focus on long-term investors, who are beneficiaries of residual income, as the most important stakeholder＊1.
 While taking the long-term interests of all stakeholders including the people in the daily living domain and employees into account, we believe that identifying the concerns relating to the interests of long-term investors and then implementing related initiatives on a priority basis, is the fast track to the maximization of corporate value.
 The Identified Materiality Matrix and the process to identify Materiality are shown below.

-We select issues giving consideration to various types of guidelines (e.g., sustainability accounting standards for pharmaceuticals by SASB＊2, GRI Guidelines), to Sustainable Development Goals (SDGs)＊3, to communication with stakeholders and to socially responsible investment (SRI) indices (e.g., Dow Jones Sustainability Index).
+In identifying issues, we take into account various types of guidelines (e.g., Sustainability Accounting Standards for Pharmaceuticals by SASB＊2, GRI Guidelines), the Sustainable Development Goals (SDGs)＊3, the United Nations Global Compact, communication with stakeholders, and socially responsible investment (SRI) indices (e.g., Dow Jones Sustainability Index)

 We prioritize issues that have a particularly high degree of importance, compare the identified issues to the corporate concept and mid-term business plan, and create a matrix in terms of “long-term investor interest”, such as financial impact, financial reporting, opportunities to create innovation, impact of legal regulations and industry norms, and “ability to create value to society.”